310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Kanata kidnorsmile %}
-does it no longer hurt? our mikejima was rude earlier, was he not?
+does it no longer hurt? our mikejima was rude earlier, yes?
 {% endbubble %}

 {% bubble Kanata kidsmilesoft %}